Suggestions for Usage

 Exchange Rate Adjustment

 Note that this result is still in the domestic currency of the country.
-If you need to convert to a common currency, you can use the exchange rate data from the IFS database.
+If you need to convert to a common currency, you can use the exchange rate data from the ER (Exchange Rates) database.

 # dividing local-currency real GDP by it yields GDP in USD.